 The goose droids in the maintenance area were also easy.
 One of them was an Imagineer, as were many of the other interstitial voices heard throughout the attraction.
-I also had to find someone to flight attendant in the safety spiel seen before boarding.
+I also had to find someone to the flight attendant in the safety spiel seen before boarding.
 Little did she know that video would play for more than 20 years!
 (Remember that hairdo?)

 But getting back to Rex.

 Tom Fitzgerald, the show producer, talked with “Star Wars” creator George Lucas and came up with a description of what the voice should sound like – a confident, yet panicky high-pitched voice that should not sound like a robot.
 Easy right?
 Nothing could be further from the truth.